Rab1na12/cloudsimple-azure-docs/CloudSimpleVM/cs-vm-disks.md

-Open this page to manage disk assignments for a selected VM.
+Open this page to manage disk assignments for the selected VM.

 ## Add a Disk
 1. On the Disks page, click **Add disk**.